 Get this when you book through us:

-One bottle of Pig Hut wine, half-price half-day access to the Herb House Spa when booking a 60-minute treatment, and a three-course lunch option at at Hartnett Holder & Co for £21.50 a person
+One bottle of Pig Hut wine, £50 half-day access to Lime Wood's spa when booking a 60-minute treatment each (please note, due to Covid-19 precautions the spa is currently closed), and three-course lunch at Lime Wood for £21.50

 Buffet breakfast is extra and costs from £10.